awslabs/aws-lambda-redshift-loader/README.md

 `cd aws-lambda-redshift-loader && npm install`

-Next, run the setup.js script by entering ‘node setup.js’.
-The script asks series of questions about how the load should be done, including those outlined in the Setup Appendix as the end of this document.
-Please note that the database password, as well as the secret key used by Amazon Redshift to access S3 will be encrypted prior to storage in DynamoDB.
-If you want to change the encryption key, just update the `password` value in node_modules/lollyrock/index.js.
+Next, run the setup.js script by entering node setup.js.
+The script asks questions about how the load should be done, including those outlined in the setup appendix as the end of this document.

 All data used to manage the lifecycle of data loads is stored in DynamoDB, and the setup script automatically provisions the following tables:

 * LambdaRedshiftBatchLoadConfig - Stores the configuration of how files in an S3 input prefix should be loaded into Amazon Redshift.
 * LambdaRedshiftBatches - Stores the list of all historical and open batches that have been created.
 There will always be one open batch, and may be multiple closed batches per S3 input prefix from LambdaRedshiftBatchLoadConfig.
 * LambdaRedshiftProcessedFiles - Stores the list of all files entered into a batch, which is also used for deduplication of input files.

+The database password, as well as the secret key used by Amazon Redshift to access S3 will be encrypted by the Amazon Key Management Service.
+Setup will create a new Customer Master Key with an alias named `alias/LambaRedshiftLoaderKey`.

 You are now ready to go.
 Simply place files that meet the configured format into S3 at the location that you configured as the input location, and watch as AWS Lambda loads them into your Amazon Redshift Cluster.
 You are charged by the number of input files that are processed, plus a small charge for DynamoDB.
 You now have a highly available load framework which doesn’t require you manage servers!